nirajp82/DockerAndKubernetes/01_05_DockerContainerLifecycle.md

 2. **Runs the task (process) inside the container.**
 3. **Stops the container when the task is finished.**

 This means a container is **not** like a traditional operating system that runs indefinitely.
 Instead, it is **task-driven**—it starts, completes its assigned task, and then exits.
+Think of a container as a worker:
+- If you give the worker a job, they will do it.
+- Once the job is done, the worker leaves.
 ---

 #### **3. What Happens If There Is No Task Running?**